-3. If your party plans to split multiple ways, it is a good idea to bring cash.
+If you are dining with a large party of friends, ask everyone to bring cash on the invitation.
 It is also a good idea to ask for separate checks BEFORE you order anything.
 This allows your server to organize the checks in advance so there is no confusion when the check arrives at the table.

-4. Regarding check splitting, there are, in fact, apps like TAB which divide the tab for you, enabling your party to pay the bill with one credit card and settle up amongst yourselves later.
+There are, in fact, apps like TAB which divide the tab for you, enabling your party to pay the bill with one credit card and settle up among yourselves later.